dataforgoodfr/CarbonBombs/README.md

     - carbon_bombs_informations.csv (created hereabove and located in the data_cleaned folder)
     - undata_*.csv
 - carbon_bombs_all_datasets.xlsx : This file contains all previous files but stored into different tabs.
 Tabs name match the dataset name.

+The 'img' folder stores all images, in particular:

+- bank logos in subfolder 'logo_bank'.
+  - Script that downloaded these files: scrapper.py
+  - Source of the data: <https://www.banktrack.org/>
+- company logos in subfolder 'logo_company'.
+The ID_tmp provides a temporary ID for each studied company.
+The list of companies is based on the file company_informations.csv.
+  - Script that downloaded these files: scrapper.py
+  - Source of the data: Official websites and Wikipedia.
+Additional sources can also be used and are referenced in the file company_url.csv

 # Code Documentation